Shay Friedman - 30 NuGet packages in 50 minutes

 Before I start writing about how perfect this session was, first some background information.
 The night before this talk, I went to bed at 2 am after a night out with my great colleagues from eBay Sweden.
 To avoid having a day with heavy lids, I calculated that going to bed at 2 am would give me 6 hours of sleep.
 More than enough (I get by on 4).
 The perfect plan.

 At 5 am, however, I was woken up by the world collapsing.
-Or so I thought.
-I was violently pulled out of my sleep after a mere 3 hours.
+Or so I thought, as I was violently pulled out of sleep after a mere 3 hours.
 Looking out of the poorly isolated window with my heart racing, I saw to two huge machines tearing up the asphalt right outside my window.
 The sound was terrible.
 Then came the jackhammers.

-In his talk, Shay built an application from (kinda) scratch, using NuGet packages to fill out the blanks.
-It was nothing less than an excellent demonstration of the power that comes to those who instead of writing what is already out there, first take a trip by NuGet and fill the cart with already developed tools.
-I no time at all, Shay created an app that could interpret six languages, export data to various formats, format text, extract video from YouTube etc.
+In his talk, Shay built an application from scratch, using NuGet packages to fill out the blanks.
+It was nothing less than an excellent demonstration of the power that comes to those who take a trip to NuGet and fill the cart with already developed tools.
+In no time at all, Shay created an app that could interpret six languages, export data to various formats, format text, extract video from YouTube etc.